 Although adaptable, Tamarack is not tolerant of prolonged drought due to its shallow, spreading root system.
 A consistent mulch ring around the base will help retain moisture, and the tree should be watered when less than one inch of rain is received per week.

-A mature Tamarack can produce over 20,000 cones in a good year, releasing up to 300,000 seeds!
+A mature Tamarack tree can produce over 20,000 cones in a good year, releasing up to 300,000 seeds!
 The cones will persist on the tree for two to five years and are extremely attractive in winter when the needles have dropped.

 The foliage of Tamarack provides light shade to plants beneath, so choose companions that can tolerate partial shade.
 Native options include Redosier Dogwood, Labrador Tea, Sedges, and False Solomon’s Seal.